voyanttools/Voyant/src/main/webapp/resources/docs/en/guides/tools/links.md

 ## Spyral

-To use Collocates Graph in Spyral you can use the following code as a starting point.
+To use Links in Spyral you can use the following code as a starting point.
 Modify the config object to modify the visualization.

 ```